TrueBlocks/trueblocks-khedra/book/src/tech_spec/system_architecture.md

 ## Architectural Overview

-Khedra employs a modular, service-oriented architecture designed for flexibility, resilience, and extensibility.
-The system is structured around a central application core that coordinates multiple specialized services, each with distinct responsibilities.
+Khedra employs a modular, service-oriented architecture.
+A central application core wires up a set of specialized services, each with a narrow responsibility.

 ### High-Level Architecture Diagram